Sharen Jester Turney: Awards and recognition

 In 1997 and while at Neiman Marcus, Turney received the distinguished Fashion Medal of Honor.

 Personal life and philanthropy

 Turney was born in 1956 in Ardmore, Oklahoma, and grew up on a farm to a cattle rancher father and teacher and nutritionist mother.
-She has been married for more than 25 years to her husband Charles and they have a son, Matthew.
-The family currently resides in New Albany, Ohio, splitting time between residences in Manhattan.
+She has been married since 1989 to her husband Charles and they have a son, Matthew, who was born in 1994.

 Turney serves on several boards and committees.
 She is on the Board of Trustees for the University of Oklahoma Foundation, on the Board of Directors for Nationwide Children's Hospital.
 She is also Chairman of the Research Institute for Nationwide Children's Hospital.
 Turney is also part of the Industry Advisory Committee for the Jay H. Baker Retailing Center at the Wharton School of the University of Pennsylvania.
 For Turney, giving back personally and through the companies she represents is a way of life.